| 1 of 12 | The Outdoor Beach Pool at the Barcelo Capella Beach Resort | Full Screen | View All 413 Photos |

 There’s a small, unused fitness center that contains two old treadmills, one elliptical, and a set of weights.
 The fluorescent lighting is bad, but the lack of air-conditioning is far worse.
 Outside the gym, there’s a fairly popular pool table.

-There is a designated sports center, though I use the term loosely.
+There is a designated sports center -- though that term is definitely used loosely here.
 It has two volleyball courts, a basketball court, and a seemingly abandoned minigolf course lined with splintered benches.

-There's also a spa on the property that offers basic services like manicures, pedicures, and massages, but I didn't see anyone there and didn't speak with any guests who had used the facilities.
+There's also a spa on the property that offers basic services like manicures, pedicures, and massages, but not many guests seem to use the facilities.

-Fortunately, there is Wi-Fi access throughout the property and it's only $10 for a 24-hour pass (a decent deal, compared to the price-gouging rates at some of the other resorts).
-There are two computers for guests to use ($8 per hour), but be careful where you put your fingers -- I saw a peacock perched on one of the keyboards.
+Fortunately, there is Wi-Fi access throughout the property, and a 24-hour pass is decenly priced (compared to the price-gouging rates at some of the other resorts).
+There are two computers for guests to use (for a per hour charge), but be careful where you put your fingers -- we saw a peacock perched on one of the keyboards.

 The nightly entertainment is above average -- quality live merengue bands and popular (though maybe a bit overeroticized) dance ensembles are the norm.
 However, the evening’s master of ceremonies speaks only in Spanish.